-This time of year, Rolling Green Nursery often hears concerns from customers that their newly planted Chamaecyparis (false cypress) trees or shrubs are dying.
+This time of year, in Fall, Rolling Green Nursery often hears concerns from customers that their newly planted Chamaecyparis (false cypress) trees or shrubs are dying.
 The interior of the plants can turn orange or brown giving the appearance that the plant is in decline.

 The good news is that there is no need to panic, this is a natural process of plant senesence that can occur in both the springtime and in the fall in certain conifers.